 What was once Utah Territory became Nevada Territory and, in 1864, Nevada became a state.

-Dayton was a Pony Express stop between July 1, 1861, and November 20, 1861, and also served as a stage stop and railroad depot.
+Dayton was a Pony Express stop between July 1, 1861, and November 20, 1861, and also served as a stage stop and depot for the newly completed railroad.

 Disastrous fires in 1866, and again in 1870, wiped out most of the town, and the population dwindled.
 Construction of the Sutro Tunnel in the late 1870s revived Dayton’s population to some extent but the fires took a toll.
 By 1900 the population had dropped to a mere 500 residents due to the decline in the mining industry.

-The mill too was destroyed by fire, first in 1882 and again in 1909.
+The mill, too, was destroyed by fire, first in 1882 and again in 1909.
 Floods also took their toll.
-Although the mill was rebuilt, it became less in demand and was dismantled and moved to Silver City in the 1920s.
+Although the mill was rebuilt, demand lessened and it was dismantled and moved to Silver City in the 1920s.

 Huge quantities of wood were needed to support the mining activities in Virginia City and surrounding areas.
 Dayton was known as the “Cordwood Capitol” of Nevada and by around 1870, all the wood from the valley was cut.

-The Carson River flooded in 1997 and substantially changed the flow of the river, which is now considerably more to the east than before the flood.
+The Carson River flood of 1997 substantially changed the flow of the river, which is now considerably more to the east than before the flood.
 The park now serves as a site for year-round camping, picnicking, nature study and group events in the park’s group area.

-- Ten campsites, 34’ RV length maximum, dump station available for use Memorial Day thru Labor Day.
+- Ten campsites, 34’ RV length maximum, dump station available.
 The camping limit is seven days in a 30-day period.

 - Restrooms with flush toilets